Three Foundational Voyages

 The grace I seek …

 Lord Jesus, during your world-changing voyage through Palestine you crisscrossed the sea and your first disciples lived on the water.
-We give thanks that you continue to call new disciples from our generation.
-Give us the grace to ponder the lives and travels of our early missionary bands so we can learn from them.
-Through them, show us the cost of discipleship and help us to adapt their voyages to our present-day spiritual quest.
-Send your Spirit to show us how, inspired by their wisdom and Brother Maurice’s map, to support our partnership of brothers and laity as we live a common spirituality suited to our times.
+I give thanks that you continue to call new disciples from our generation.
+Give me the grace to ponder the lives and travels of our early missionary brothers so I can learn from them.

 Connecting the maps

 Enter imaginatively into the founding story that most engages you.
-Take the point of view of one of the persons on the voyage or of a witness.
-Allow your imagination to fill in day-to-day details … to hear conversations or join in them … to feel the tensions … to sense what they likely had in their hearts and minds …
+Take the point of view of one of the persons on the voyage, or watch it as an eyewitness.
+Allow your imagination to fill in day-to-day details … to hear conversations or join in them … to feel the tensions … to sense what the brothers likely had in their heart and their hopes …

 Our inner voyage

-The three voyages can be seen as an extended metaphor for our inner spiritual voyage from Point A – experiencing God’s love – to Point B – taking responsibility for being the compassion of God for our contemporaries whose lack of basic necessities rob them of hope, faith, or love.
-Find in the stories real or symbolic touchstones to your adult spiritual journey:
+The three voyages can be seen as an extended metaphor for our inner spiritual voyage from Point A – experiencing God’s love – to Point B – taking responsibility for showing the personal attention of God for young people who lack hope, faith, or love.

 Voyage to Mobile | ||